 - 1 Tbsp Flour

 Remove the pastry from the refrigerator and generously sprinkle flour onto a cold surface.
 Roll out the pastry into approximately 8 thin 1/2 cm thick strips of 20 cm (8 in) x 6 cm (2.5 in).
 (This is only a guide to make it easier.
-It doesn't have to be specific.
+It doesn't have to be exact.
 I recommend making 2 - 3 roses at a time and placing the pastry back into the fridge so that it remains cold and easy to work with).

 Spread the bottom half of each strip with a thin coating of frangipane and begin placing the apple slices on the top half of the pastry.
 Each new slice should overlap half of the previous slice to get a nice rose shape.
 Fold the bottom the pastry over to cover the slices.